londonreal/5g-citizen-science/README.md

 * https://en.wikipedia.org/wiki/Laboratory_rat
 * https://larc.ucsf.edu/sites/larc.ucsf.edu/files/wysiwyg/Charles%20River%202015.pdf

 I'm morally OK for these rats to have life in a well designed cage.
 Their life will not be sacrificed, they are serving higher purpose.
-Every donation about $100 - you can name your rat!
+Every donation above $200 - you can name your rat!
 And upon autopsy we will send you the body - if that is legal in your jurisdiction

 ### One of the many opinions